Author has written 15 stories for Yu-Gi-Oh GX, Yu-Gi-Oh! 5D's, Yu-Gi-Oh, Order of the Stick, Discworld, and Static Shock.

 Those are the feelings I love when I'm exploring my fandoms.
 I admire authors that can build settings, characters, and plots with personal touches on multiple levels, each telling another thread of a story.
 Really good authors do so with a sense of balance so the story doesn't get overloaded, and the best authors remember those details and use them to grow flesh on the story's bones.
 This includes anything from a character replacing one habit with another to a forgotten complication coming back up at the worst possible time.

 I'm glad you stopped by.
 Skim through my favorites for some folks who know how to paint a unique yet understandable eye-view.
-If there's anything else here that could use some clearing up, you can close your eyes, face due east, take seven deep breaths, and beam your thought into my mind with the ferocity of a searchlight on a storm-ravaged fishing trawler.
-Or you can send me a note.
-Your call.
+If there's anything else here that doesn't make sense to you, just ask.

 Finally, if you're wondering what my pen name is supposed to mean, it involves a tree, a tomato, a cucumber, and a car crash in January.
 Also, my profile image involves Ghostwriter, and credit for that friendly ghost goes to PBS.